education.vic.gov.au

 • In Victoria, a person must not smoke or vape on school premises or within 4 metres of any pedestrian access point to school premises.

-• The prohibition on smoking includes vaping and applies whether or not the e-cigarette contains nicotine.
+• The prohibition on smoking includes vaping and applies whether or not the e-cigarette contains nicotine, or is prescribed for therapeutic use.

 • Cigarettes and e-cigarettes cannot be sold to people under 18 years of age.